 So before going into altered states of consciousness, it might be worth it to make a very conscious analysis of the risk/rewards.

 And this is what Kotler and Wheal identify as the equation:

 - Value is the overall score of a certain activity which will tell you whether or not it’s worth getting into it.

-- Time is how long it takes you to get into ecstasy or even to learn how to get into it (meditation requires times for example and learning to master extreme sports is life goal on its own)
+- Time is how long it takes you to get into ecstasy or even to learn how to get into it (meditation requires time for example and learning to master extreme sports is a life goal on its own)

 - Award is what you get out of the activity, either the pleasure or the entrepreneurial “eureka” moments

-- Risk refers, of course, to the dangers for your mind and/or body
+- Risk refers, of course, to the dangers to your mind and/or body

 #6.
 The Dangers of Ecstasy